olivierh59500/misc/script/replication/README.md

 ## For Scheduled Use:

 This script was developed with the intention of automating a directory replication process and can be used in conjuction with `systemd-timer` and `cron`.
 For automation to be made possible, the use of SSH keys for authentication is required (and highly recommended).
+If you are not familiar with SSH keys, I recommend reading [this](http://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/) article from nixCraft.

 ### systemd-timer (Linux):